CStage/AzureFrog/README.md

 **Acknowledgements:**
 <br>
 Azure Frog is the stupid brainchild of Christian "_No Middle Name_" Stage, with important contributions from Peter Heltoft and critical moral support from Rune Riber and Axel "_A Million Middle Names_" Abildtrup.
-Thank you for inspiring me to go public with this
+Thank you for inspiring me to create this absolute masterpiece.